Amartya101/Piccolo-With-Seurat/README.md

 ```

 ### CreateSeuratObject (from Seurat package)
-The *PCreateSeuratObject* function in Seurat prepares a Seurat object using a counts matrix as input.
+The *CreateSeuratObject* function in Seurat prepares a Seurat object using a counts matrix as input.

 Example of a valid function call is given below:
 ```